raajrane1103/Global-AQI-PowerBI-Dashboard/README.md

 ## Raaj Rane

-**Aspiring Data Analyst**
+Aspiring Data Analyst

-### Skills
+Connect with me:

-- SQL
+- LinkedIn: (LinkedIn profile)
-- Power BI
-- Excel
+- GitHub: (GitHub profile)
-- Data Visualization
-- Business Intelligence
-- Basic DAX
 ---

 ⭐ If you found this project useful, consider giving this repository a star!